 The fun-loving Essense customers took quite a liking to Ruggles, the Essense CCO.
 In fact, they commended him on his acute powers of observation, his keen sense of smell, and his due diligence in uncovering such a delicious snack, hidden away for later consumption.
 “He worked very hard in unwrapping and reallocating that bagel,” the customers’ guffawed.
 They will not be pressing charges, and Essense hopes that Ruggles the CCO, will be more observant of corporate rules and regulations in the future.

-When questioned for further explanation on his behavior, Ruggles asks with incredulity, “Have you forgotten I’m a rescued ghetto-poodle from Providence’s Smith Hill, and I survived my childhood by foraging bits of bagel and donuts from the bags and wrappings left in a nearby Dunkin’ Donuts parking lot?
-You can take the ghetto-poodle from the ghetto, but you can’t take the ghetto from a ghetto-poodle."
+When questioned for further explanation on his behavior, Ruggles asks with incredulity, “Have you forgotten I’m a rescue-poodle from Providence’s Smith Hill, and I survived my childhood by foraging bits of bagel and donuts from the bags and wrappings left in a nearby Dunkin’ Donuts parking lot?
+Besides, it's my belief that friends buy you lunch, but BEST friends, eat your lunch!"

 The front page of the May 19th, 2016 issue of The Weirs Times carried an article titled Historic New Hampton Homestead is Setting for an Age-Old Craft, by Brendan Smith, who also took the photographs.
 We reprint it here courtesy of The Weirs Times.
 The whole issue may be viewed online here.

 Rock Ridge Farm in New Hampton has a long, storied history.